Parent and Carers Handbook

 Accident or Incident

-If your child experiences an accident or incident at school, a qualified first aider will assess them and provide any necessary first aid.
+If your child experiences an accident or incident at school, a qualified first aider will assess her/him and provide any necessary first aid.
 The details will be recorded in an online accident form, and a notification will be sent to you via Arbor explaining what occurred.
 In cases involving a head bump, facial scratch, or bite, a member of the class staff will also contact you directly by phone.

 The message you receive via Arbor will include the following information: